haribabu20/Interview_Prep/Mock_Interview/Youtube/Interview3.md

 1.

-let str='This is simple string'
+'let str='This is simple string'

 output:
   This
   is
   simple
-  string
+  string'

 2. ['a', 'b', 'c', 'd', 'e', 'a',]